jmb05/LessGlintyThings/README.md

-# NoGlintyBooky
+# LessGlintyThings
-Minecraft Mod that Removed the Enchantment Glint from Written Book
+Minecraft Mod that Removed the Enchantment Glint from Written Books and other items